MaxPhal/nnUNet4SoilXrayCT/README.md

 ````
 python make_annotations.py -i </path/to/the/images/to/annotate> -o </path/to/where/annotations/will_be/saved> -id <sample_ID>
 # Example
-python make_annotations.py -i C:\Users\phalempi\Desktop\scans -o C:\Users\phalempi\Desktop\annotations -id SPP_P21_SPE_UC193
+python make_annotations.py -i C:\Users\phalempi\Desktop\images -o C:\Users\phalempi\Desktop\annotations -id SPP_P21_SPE_UC193
 ````
 Just a few moment after launching the script, the image name and shape will be printed in the terminal.
 Afterwards, the GUI of Napari pops up and displays the middle slice of the loaded image.
 On that middle slice, the soil matrix appears in color (115,  0, 102) (RGB).
 To get familiar with the GUI of Napari, we recommend to consult external resources.
 There are some very good explanatory videos out there (for instance on YouTube) that show how to efficiently annotate images with Napari.
 Because a short video is more impactful than a those words, we won´t go over the procedure in this repository.
+Note that with the current version of nnUNet at least five annotations are needed.
+In all cases, we recommend not using than five annotations.

 Once you are done annotating your images, just close the Napari GUI and the annotated images will be automatically saved under the path you have given after the flag -o.
 Before going further with data preparation, make sure to deactivate the current virtual environment.
 ````
 mamba deactivate
 ````